athomasq/athomasq.github.io/categories/memos/metrics.md

 <br/>

-### Metric Platforms
+### Metrics Platforms

-There are a numbner of metrics platforms designed specially for SaaS startups: Baremetrics, Chartmogul, SaaSGrid.
+There are a number of metrics platforms designed specially for SaaS startups: Baremetrics, Chartmogul, SaaSGrid.
 I haven't used them so can't advise; but note that SaaSGrid is the newest and is sponsored / incubated by Craft Ventures, who wrote several of the metrics posts linked above.

 <br/>